 Now, if you haven’t yet set up your web hosting and want to check out some other options—there are other web hosting providers worth considering.

 - Dreamhost — I’ve hosted literally dozens of websites on Dreamhost over the years (and I still do).
-All similar features like 1-click WordPress install, free SSL certificate and site security aside, one of the biggest pros of going with Dreamhost compared to other hosting companies, is that they offer a true pay-per-month plan that allows you to pay for the cost of your blog hosting each month with no strings attached.
-Here are a few other web hosting companies that also offer monthly payment plans.
+All similar features like 1-click WordPress install, free SSL certificate and site security aside, one of the biggest pros of going with Dreamhost compared to other hosting companies, is that they offer a true plan you can pay month-to-month that allows you to pay for the cost of your blog hosting each month with no strings attached.
+Here are a few other web hosting companies that also offer monthly payment plans and have 30-day money-back guarantees.

 - HostGator — The thing that sets HostGator apart from other hosting companies, is their fantastic level of customer support and the fact that they also offer a true monthly payment plan (which helps if you’re starting your blog on a budget).
 HostGator ranks amongst the largest hosting companies, now powering over 8 million+ websites around the world, making them a great partner to scale your blog with over time.